overfullstack/overfullstack.github.io/src/pages/articles/2022-09-24---score-the-tendulkar-test-coverage/index.md

 This is not easy to test.
 It's a `void` method performing an impure operation of printing to the console

 #### Pure
-- `Pure` functions are those whose output purely depend on the input parameters.
+- `Pure` functions are those whose output purely depends on the input parameters.
-- You may have come across a term called **Referential Transparency**; it refers to the same, which indicates, no matter how many times you call such functions with same parameters, you get same output.
+- You may have come across a term called **Referential Transparency**; it refers to the same, which indicates, no matter how many times you call such functions with the same parameters, you get the same output.
 - To achieve this, you should not mutate the parameters or perform side-effects

 ```java:title=pureFn